alcherk/SampleCode/iPhoneExtAudioFileConvertTest/ReadMe.txt

 ===========================================================================
 SPECIAL CONSIDERATIONS:

-AAC encoding requires iPhone OS 3.1 and a hardware capable device such as the iPhone 3GS.
-See IsAACHardwareEncoderAvailable function in MyViewController.m
+AAC encoding using the Audio Converter requires iOS 4.1 and a hardware capable device such as the iPhone 3GS or newer.

+iPhone 5s does not have a hardware encoder and only one encoder will show up.

 ===========================================================================
 BUILD REQUIREMENTS:

-iOS 4.0 SDK
+iOS 7.0 SDK

 ===========================================================================
 RUNTIME REQUIREMENTS:

-iOS 4.0 or later
+iOS 5.1 or later

 ===========================================================================
 PACKAGING LIST: